aeh2000/Language_Generator/README.md

 # Language_Generator
-Type in the textbox, and a bot will talk to you!
+Ask the AI a question.
+It will answer you!

 Link: https://codesandbox.io/s/language-generator-final-qmo99?file=/src/index.js